 Two cartridge icons will appear if the IBM PCjr is being emulated.
 Each icon corresponds to a cartridge slot on the PCjr's front panel.

 - Image: insert a cartridge image file into this slot.
-Inserting a cartridge will reset the PCjr.
-Dragging and dropping an image file on the icon will also load it. - Eject: remove the currently-inserted cartridge from this slot.
+Inserting a cartridge will reset the PCjr. - Eject: remove the currently-inserted cartridge from this slot.